Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Which can also double a Fridge Brilliance, since what Al Mualim did with Masyaf is exactly what Abstergo plans to do with the whole planet.
 What better way to motivate the player to defeat the Templars than to give the player a taste of what to expect if the Templars win?

-All of Altair's targets: powerhungry, ruthless and completely amoral people who are ready to take over the Holy Lands with any means possible.
+All of Alta´r's targets: powerhungry, ruthless, and completely amoral people who are ready to take over the Holy Lands with any means possible.
 All of their first appearances have them Kick the Dog both brutally and terrifying, such as Garnier orders his guards to break a escaped "patient's" legs just to make sure he doesn't run away again, Abu'l poisoning his guests with poisoned wine and then lets his archers have their ways, Jubair burns one of his own followers to death because he critiqued his book burning.
 And then comes Majd Addin, a sadistic regent lord who personally executes "enemies of the state" for fun, Sibrand, a guy who has gone so insane with fear of death that he'll not just kill scholars on the open street but also tries to shoot birds because he thinks they're assassins as he's too insane to see the differences, Garnier's "hospital" and the "patients" inside, Talal's underground headquarter which's filled with kidnapped people begging you for help from their cages and you can't do nothing to help them.
 The actually scary part?
 They think they're doing good.
 They think they make a better world through their ways.
-They're too fanatical into their beliefs that they simply refuses to see that they actually make things worse than they are.
-Even when dying in Altair's arms they continue to claim they've done nothing wrong but dying too early to make any actual "difference".
+They're so fanatical in their beliefs that they simply refuse to see that they actually make things worse than they are.
+Even when dying in Alta´r's arms, they continue to claim they've done nothing wrong except dying too early to make any actual "difference".

 The Pieces of Eden often have horrific effects on their users.
 The Codex written by Alta´r vaguely hints at this by his flip-flopping between succumbing to the Apple's temptations and gifts of knowledge, and a reluctance to ever touch it again for fear of what it could do.
 The Shroud heals wounds... if it doesn't inflict Mind Rape or Body Horror on you (but both is more likely).